-If you have saved a logging file from the CS Setup app, you can use the HGM Charts app to review the data.
+If you have saved a logging file from any of the HGM setup apps, you can use the HGM Charts app to review the data.
 The charts is a progressive web application (PWA) that is loaded through a web browser.
 Once loaded, the HGM Charts app can be run again without having a connection to the Internet.

 You can start the app by opening the web site: charts.hgmelectronics.com.
 Once you are there, you’ll be presented with a screen that looks like this:

-If you are on a desktop platform, you can drag and drop a log file onto the LOAD FILE button.
+If you are on a desktop platform, you can drag and drop a log file onto the window.
 On all devices, you can click or tap the LOAD FILE button and then browse on your local device for an HGM log file (has extension .hjl).